Relaxation theory for perturbed many-body quantum systems versus numerics and experiment

-Next we turn to the spin-1/2 XXZ chain with anisotropy parameter $\lambda$ from Fig.~\ref{fig:ExBarmettler}, exhibiting a gapless ``Luttinger liquid'' and a gapped, Ising-ordered antiferromagnetic phase for $\lambda \leq 1$ and $\lambda > 1$, respectively \cite{bar09}.
-Similarly as in the previous example, the quantitative value of $\sigma_{\!v}^2/\lvsp$ in (\ref{120}) is unknown and hence treated as a fit parameter.
-The main difference compared to the bosonic Hubbard model (\ref{180}) is that the XXZ model is integrable for all $\lambda$ values.
-The analytics in Fig. 4 explains the numerics by Barmettler \etal\ from Ref. \cite{bar09} remarkably well all the way up to the critical point at $\lambda=1$.
+Next we turn to the spin-1/2 XXZ chain with anisotropy parameter $\lambda$ as specified in Fig.~\ref{fig:ExBarmettler}, exhibiting a gapless ``Luttinger liquid'' and a gapped, Ising-ordered antiferromagnetic phase for $\lambda \leq 1$ and $\lambda > 1$, respectively \cite{bar09}.
+Similarly as before, $\sigma_{\!v}^2/\lvsp$ in~\eqref{s1} is unknown and hence treated as a fit parameter.
+The analytics in Fig.~\ref{fig:ExBarmettler} explains the numerics by Barmettler \etal\ from Ref. \cite{bar09} remarkably well all the way up to the critical point at $\lambda=1$.

+Our last example in Fig.~\ref{fig:ExMallayya} is a model of hard-core bosons, numerically explored by Mallayya \etal\ in Ref.~\cite{mal19}, and exhibiting so-called prethermalization \cite{ber04, moe08, mor18} for small $\lambda$.
+Treating $\sigma_v^2 / \lvsp$ again as a fit parameter, our theory also explains very well such a prethermalization scenario.

+For lack of space, further examples have been moved to the Supplemental Material \cite{suppl}, namely the fermionic systems from Refs. \cite{bal15,ber16} and a case in which $g(t)$ exhibits a crossover from~(\ref{s1}) to~(\ref{s2}) without any fit parameters.
+Moreover, a scaling behavior $\Gamma\propto\lambda^2$ as in~\eqref{s1} has also been reported, among others, in Refs.\ \cite{mor18,igl11,bie17,tan18, mal18}.